Extended evolutionary synthesis: Testing

-From 2016 to 2019, there was an organized project entitled "Putting The Extended Evolutionary Synthesis To The Test" supported by a 7.5 million USD grant from the John Templeton Foundation, supplemented with further money from participating instutitions including Clark University, Indiana University, Lund University, Stanford University, University of Southampton and University of St Andrews.
+From 2016 to 2019, there was an organized project entitled "Putting The Extended Evolutionary Synthesis To The Test" supported by a 7.5 million USD grant from the John Templeton Foundation, supplemented with further money from participating institutions including Clark University, Indiana University, Lund University, Stanford University, University of Southampton and University of St Andrews.

 Publications from the project include over 200 papers, a special issue, and an anthology on Evolutionary Causation.
 In 2019 a final report of the 2016–2019 consortium was published, Putting the Extended Evolutionary Synthesis to the Test.

 The project was headed by Kevin N. Laland at the University of St Andrews and Tobias Uller at Lund University.
 According to Laland what the extended synthesis "really boils down to is recognition that, in addition to selection, drift, mutation and other established evolutionary processes, other factors, particularly developmental influences, shape the evolutionary process in important ways."